Skip to content

 Social Work

 Penn State is an approved provider as defined by Pa.
 Code Sections 47.36(a)(3), 48.36(a)(3), and b49.36 (a)(3).
-Social workers, marriage and family therapists and professional counselors licensed by the state of Pennsylvania can earn up to 7 clock hours of continuing education (or 3 credits per session) for completing this course.
+Social workers, marriage and family therapists and professional counselors licensed by the state of Pennsylvania can earn up to 5.25 clock hours of continuing education for completing this course.

 Fees

-The fee is $150 per person and includes the cost of instruction, online handout materials and all listed meals.
+The fee is $100 per person and includes the cost of instruction, all listed meals and online handout materials.

 Payment is required at the time of registration.
 If you have any questions or concerns, please email us at ContinuingEd@pennstatehealth.psu.edu.